 In today’s dynamic digital landscape, it is crucial to secure assets, whether it be inside or outside the organization.
 Chasing dynamic data with static security models will not support a fast-moving company.
 As more data is shared across enterprise networks, file servers, and cloud environments, organizations need a solution to not only protect data within the enterprise but also when shared.
 This brings about the question, how do you continuously protect data once the file has been shared?

 To achieve this, policies in the enterprise’s system can be written to selectively prevent file recipients from completing specific activities, such as copying, printing, forwarding, or cut and paste.
 This allows enterprises to balance their need to share and protect information, increasing efficiency when sharing data.
 Through this, data is persistently protected when being shared across supply chains, global business units, and partners.

 When persistent file protection is combined with a system that can track and monitor shared data, it increases the security of business-critical information.
 This allows administrators to understand when unauthorized access attempts are made, while protecting against theft, misuse, or inadvertent disclosure.
-Using persistent file protection can also mitigate business, legal, and regulatory risks of collaboration and information exchanges within the organization, with partners, and customers.
+For example, the water mark generated with user ID, date and timestamp, allows organizations to smoothly trace back cases of fraudulent users and attempted leaks.

 To learn more about how persistent file protection is integrated into security solutions, read our white paper on Enterprise Digital Rights Management (EDRM).